Skip to content

 >>> vbt.YFData.pull("BTC-USD").run("sumcon", smooth=100).plot().show()

-- In contrast to regular charts, Renko chart is built using price movements.
-Each "brick" in this chart is created when the price moves a specified price amount.
-Since the output has irregular time intervals, only one column can be processed at a time.
-As with everything, the VBT's implementation can translate a huge number of data points very fast thanks to Numba.
+• Unlike regular charts, a Renko chart is built using price movements.
+Each "brick" appears when the price changes by a specified amount.
+Because the output has irregular time intervals, only one column can be processed at once.
+As with everything, VBT's implementation can translate a huge number of data points very fast thanks to Numba.

 Resample closing price into a Renko format